Trivadis/plsql-and-sql-coding-guidelines/docs/5-complexity-analysis/complexity-analysis.md

 Cyclomatic complexity is computed using the control flow graph of the program: the nodes of the graph correspond to indivisible groups of commands of a program, and a directed edge connects two nodes if the second command might be executed immediately after the first command.
 Cyclomatic complexity may also be applied to individual functions, modules, methods or classes within a program.

 The cyclomatic complexity of a section of source code is the count of the number of linearly independent paths through the source code.
-For instance, if the source code contains no decision points, such as IF statements or FOR loops, the complexity would be 1, since there is only a single path through the code.
-If the code has a single IF statement containing a single condition there would be two paths through the code, one path where the IF statement is evaluated as TRUE and one path where the IF statement is evaluated as FALSE.
+For instance, if the source code contains no decision points, such as `if` statements or `for` loops, the complexity would be 1, since there is only a single path through the code.
+If the code has a single `if` statement containing a single condition there would be two paths through the code, one path where the `if` statement is evaluated as `true` and one path where the `if` statement is evaluated as `false`.

 ### Calculation